lumiasaki/playground/README.md

 ```

-If we want to change the injected class with the same key for some reasons like testing or mocking purpose, we could create a class which inherit from original injected class, or we create a new class which has same interface with original one, then mark the newer one as dependency instance ( entity ) via `MARK_AS_DEPENDENCY_INJECTION_ENTITY` with original key, and comment the `MARK_AS_DEPENDENCY_INJECTION_ENTITY` macro in original class.
+If we want to change the injected class with the same key for some reasons like testing or mocking purpose, we could create a class which inherit from original injected class, or we create a new class which has same interface with original one, then mark the newer one as dependency instance ( entity ) via `MARK_AS_DEPENDENCY_INJECTION_ENTITY` macros set, with original key, and comment the `MARK_AS_DEPENDENCY_INJECTION_ENTITY` macro, restart the project, you could get the advantage of dependency injection.

 ### Micro Service